Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

 The GW+AG fit, not being constrained by the centroid data set, is free to account for the mild decay of the light curve at late times by anticipating the non-relativistic phase.
-In particular, we estimate the non-relativistic time \citep{Ryan2020} to be $t_{NR} = 880^{+290}_{-210}$ days (GW+AG), with respect to $t_{NR} = 13600^{+3000}_{-2600}$ days (GW+AG+C).
+In particular, we estimate the non-relativistic time \citep{Ryan2020} to be $t_{NR} = 880^{+290}_{-210}$ days (GW+AG), with respect to $t_{NR} = 13000^{+2700}_{-2400}$ days (GW+AG+C).
 Therefore, at late times, according to the parameters of the GW+AG fit, the jet is non-relativistic.
 The anticipation of the relativistic phase is obtained mainly by acting on the $E_0,n_0$ parameters.
 However, the one order of magnitude lower energy and two orders of magnitude higher circumburst density would shift the flux at low values and the break at earlier times, since $t_b \propto (E_0/n_0)^{1/3} (\theta_v + 1.24\theta_c)^{8/3}$ \citep{Ryan2020}.
 This is balanced by the fit with higher values of $\theta_c$ and $\theta_v$, in order to bring back the jet break (the peak) at about 130 days, and to adjust the rising slope of the light curve.
 This influences also the early decreasing slope (before the non-relativistic phase), as a higher $\theta_c$ (wider jet) provides a larger surface area, so the jet is brighter and the flux is higher.
 The parameters $d_L$, $\epsilon_e$, $\epsilon_B$ have mainly the role of shifting the flux.
 The $p$ parameter stays the same in the two fits, as it is constrained by the spectrum. $\theta_W$ is unconstrained in both fits, however it is better constrained in the GW+AG fit, mainly because $\theta_c$ is larger, and, being a Gaussian jet, $\theta_w$ has to be lower than $\theta_c$.

 In other words, the good fit in the GW+AG case is provided by a combined effect of the high $\theta_c$ (in the decreasing slope right after the peak) and the anticipation of the non-relativistic phase (in the slope at late times).
-Therefore, in the GW+AG fit a large $\theta_v$, with a broader profile and less energy on the jet axis, is preferred.
-In the GW+AG+C fit the centroid motion strongly constrains $\theta_v$ to smaller values, so a highly collimated jet with a large energy on the jet axis and a less dense circumburst medium are preferred instead.